Art Deco: Jewelry

+The settings for diamonds also changed; More and more often jewellers used platinum instead of gold, since it was strong and flexible, and could set clusters of stones.
+Jewellers also began to use more dark materials, such as enamels and black onyx, which provided a higher contrast with diamonds.

 Jewellery became much more colourful and varied in style.
 Cartier and the firm of Boucheron combined diamonds with colourful other gemstones cut into the form of leaves, fruit or flowers, to make brooches, rings, earrings, clips and pendants.
 Far Eastern themes also became popular; plaques of jade and coral were combined with platinum and diamonds, and vanity cases, cigarette cases and powder boxes were decorated with Japanese and Chinese landscapes made with mother of pearl, enamel and lacquer.

 Rapidly changing fashions in clothing brought new styles of jewellery.
 Sleeveless dresses of the 1920s meant that arms needed decoration, and designers quickly created bracelets of gold, silver and platinum encrusted with lapis-lazuli, onyx, coral, and other colourful stones; Other bracelets were intended for the upper arms, and several bracelets were often worn at the same time.
 The short haircuts of women in the twenties called for elaborate deco earring designs.
 As women began to smoke in public, designers created very ornate cigarette cases and ivory cigarette holders.
-The invention of the wrist-watch before World War I inspired jewelers to create extraordinary decorated watches, encrusted with diamonds and plated with enamel, gold and silver.
+The invention of the wristwatch before World War I inspired jewelers to create extraordinary, decorated watches, encrusted with diamonds and plated with enamel, gold and silver.
 Pendant watches, hanging from a ribbon, also became fashionable.